-Many moms wonder how long to expect a natural birth to take.
-You may be concerned about the amount of time because of the pain, or just so eager to meet your little one.
+Many expecting moms wonder how long they can anticipate their natural birth to take.
+You may be concerned about the amount of time because of the pain, or just be so eager to meet the little one that you can’t wait.
 So how long does it take for a natural birth?
 We’ll explore that today.

 Estimated reading time: 6 minutes